ValdemarOrn/IRWorkshop/Readme.md

 Grab the latest version from the **[Releases Page](https://github.com/ValdemarOrn/IRWorkshop/releases)**.

-## Synthetic Impulses Pack
+## Synthetic Cabinets Pack

-**A free pack of impulse responses created with IR Studio can also be downloaded from the [Releases Page](https://github.com/ValdemarOrn/IRWorkshop/releases/tag/v0.1.0)**.
+A free pack of impulse responses created with IR Workshop can also be downloaded from the **[Releases Page](https://github.com/ValdemarOrn/IRWorkshop/releases/tag/v0.1.0)**.

+The pack contains royalty free impulse responses, created from scratch using IR Workshop.
+It's meant to show off the capabilities of the software and it's ability to re-shape and sculpt the response of speaker cabinets.

 ## Installing and running